zhaofeng-shu33/pybhcd/README.md

 Use CMake to build, necessary dependencies are glib and gsl.
 For Windows, you can use [vcpkg](https://github.com/microsoft/vcpkg) to install the dependencies. remove lua support.

-## Usage

-Python wrapper.
-Set an environment variable called `BHCD`, pointing to the executable of bhcd.
-Then you can run `python bhcd.py` to get the hierachical tree.